UNIVERSITY OF SOUTH FLORIDA

 College admissions are more competitive than ever, and that has applicants scrambling for the slightest edge over their peers.

 One of those potential advantages is applying by early deadlines, which now often fall up to ten months before each term begins.
-For example, November 1st is USF’s Priority Application Deadline for the fall semester, and classes start in late August.
+For example, USF’s Priority Application Deadline is early in November for the fall semester, and classes start in late August.
 To meet this deadline, the typical freshman will need to submit their application and all supporting documents by around the twelfth week of their senior year of high school.
 That’s early!

 Every college handles early admissions differently, but their various processes are often described with the umbrella term early action.
 Some students and their families are confused about the difference between these early action approaches and a slightly different term, early decision.